Robeson County May Day Celebrations

 Today is May 1st known to most all Southerners has May Day.
 The tradition of May Day goes back centuries to a pagan celebration marking the midpoint between the spring equinox and summer solstice and thus meant to celebrate spring and fertility.
 The celebration was brought to America and was a mainstay event on the…

-Robeson County African Americans
+Robeson County African Americans2

 The Norwood Tower and the Last LBJ